lkong888/CAPSplus/README.md

 # Introduction
 These scripts are for CAPSplus data analysis.
 The following steps are included:
 1. Data preprocessing: fastp, alignment, deduplicate
 2. Methylation calling by asTair.
-Check conversion rate on spike in.
+Check conversion rate on spike-in.
 3. Remove blacklisted regions and known SNV.
 4. Downstream analysis: correlation, genomic anotations, cnv analysis and IGV visualisation.